Magnesium for Menopause

 The Importance of Magnesium for Menopause

-As women, we're often juggling numerous responsibilities, from managing careers to nurturing families.
+As women, we’re often juggling numerous responsibilities, from managing careers to nurturing families.
 Amidst this whirlwind, our health often takes a backseat.
-However, one essential nutrient that deserves our attention, especially during the menopause transition and beyond, is ‘nature’s tranquillizer’, magnesium.
+However, one essential nutrient that deserves our attention, especially for menopausal women during the menopause transition and beyond, is ‘nature’s tranquillizer’, magnesium.

 What is magnesium?